supaflyENJOY/DynamicsDocs/docs/Z not using anymore/CareTeamAssignment.md

 ## Create a Care Team Assignment

 To create a new Care Team Assignments, click 'New Care Team Assignments' on the subgrid.
-This will open up the New Care Team Assignments Quick Create Form.
+This will open the New Care Team Assignments Quick Create Form.

 **Care Team Assignment Information**
 - *Patient* - This field is filtered to look up Patient records.
 After populating the Patient field, the field is locked.